Skip to main content

 Thank You, Nurses, for Advocating for Patients

-In addition to day-to-day advocacy, many nurses found inspiration to expand their reach by aspiring to the FNP role.
-With their ability to treat individuals, families, and communities, FNPs have the opportunity to advocate on both an immediate and long-term scale.
+In addition to day-to-day advocacy, many nurses have found inspiration to expand their reach by aspiring to the FNP role.
+With their ability to treat individuals, families, and communities, FNPs can advocate on both an immediate and long-term scale.

 “People do not need to be treated like a number.
 They need to be treated with compassion, they need to be treated with respect,” says Rhonda McAnally, a student of Carson-Newman’s online MSN-FNP program.